Dewalt-arch/pimpmyadlab/readme.md

   - disable network card power management on all machines

 # Revision 1.0.8
-  - fix_setspn function enchancement (updated)
+  - fix_setspn function enhancement (updated)
-  - function now dynamically aquires the machine name and domain-name instead of set to static values of "hydra-dc" and "marvel" and will now work with any machine name and domain name now
+  - function now dynamically acquires the machine name and domain-name instead of set to static values of "hydra-dc" and "marvel" and will now work with any machine name and domain name now
   - added check_ip function and fails if ip is 169.254